learn-co-curriculum/reading-ios-properties/README.md

 Speed: 0 knots
 ```

-<a href='https://learn.co/lessons/reading-ios-properties' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/reading-ios-properties' title='Property Basics'>Property Basics</a> on Learn.co and start learning to code for free.</p>